algo-cancer/ImmunoTyper2/README.md

 ImmunoTyper-SR leverages the Gurobi solver for optimization.
 You need a valid license to use Gurobi.
 Licenses are [free for academic purposes](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).

-### Docker / Singularity
+### Singularity / Docker

-For the easiest installation, we recommend using the Docker image available on DockerHub at `cdslsahinalp/immunotyper-sr`.
+For the easiest installation, we recommend using Singularity by pulling the Docker image available on DockerHub at `cdslsahinalp/immunotyper-sr`.

 To run the image with Singularity (commonly used on HPCs), use the following command: